buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 {% include content_box.html category="booklets" slug="foundations_kieschnick" %}

-The learning objective for this first section is to read (and understand!) an entire Sūtra in Chinese -- ideally without having to look at a glossary or dictionary.
+The learning objective for this first section is to read (and understand!) an entire Sūtra in Chinese---ideally without having to look at a glossary or dictionary.

 #### General Resources for Learning Chinese